Numenization/GarlicBot/README.md

 1. Download here: https://github.com/Numenization/GarlicBot/releases/tag/0.1
 2. Unzip it somewhere
 3. Run it once to generate config file
-4. Get your bot's authentication token and put it in the config file
-5. Run it
    - On windows, run GarlicBot.bat
    - On anything else, run it from the terminal using the command:
      ```
 	 dotnet GarlicBot.dll
 	 ```
+4. Get your bot's authentication token and put it in the config file
+5. Run it again.
+Bot is now ready to go.